Introduction

 Additions to HutchCC include an athletic field, stadium, tennis courts, maintenance and warehouse buildings, a student union with two additions, two residence halls, a library, science building, fine arts building, and an athletic complex.
 The John F. Kennedy Library was completed in 1966 and the Kopke Science Hall was completed in fall 1967.
 Elland and Kent Halls, residence halls for men and women, were also opened in 1967.

 In April 1970, the College acquired 425 acres of land and buildings from the Hutchinson Air National Guard.
-They are used primarily for agricultural, emergency medical science, building construction, and technical education courses.
+They are used primarily for agricultural, commercial driver’s license, and public health and safety courses.
 This location is called South Campus.

 A wing was added to Lockman Hall in 1975.
 The College acquired Davis Hall (Ninth and Walnut) from Hutchinson Hospital Corporation in 1980.
-It is used for allied health curricula, Radio Kansas (HutchCC's public radio station), Retired Senior Volunteer Program (RSVP), Kansas Small Mine Safety and Occupational Safety.
+It is used for allied health curricula, Radio Kansas (HutchCC's public radio station), The Volunteer Center, Kansas Small Mine Safety and Occupational Safety.

 Stringer Fine Arts Center was opened January 1989.
 A major addition to the Parker Student Union was completed in 1996.
 In 1999 the College built Shears Technology Center to house vocational programs and technical labs.
 On April 27, 2003, after major renovation, the library was renamed the Rimmer Learning Resource Center, after John Rimmer, chairman of HUBCO and major contributor to the College.